gagle/node-seraphim/README.md

 });
 ```

 Asynchronous.
-The first parameter is the error, the second is the object.
+Use the callback to continue with the next resource.
+The first parameter is the error, the second is the object to merge.

 ```javascript
 .load (function (cb){